Track clustering with a quantum annealer for primary vertex reconstruction at hadron colliders: Benchmarking against Simulated Annealing

 At each increment in $\beta$, we ``sweep" through the $N$ bits to flip each one at a time.
 If flipping a bit results in a lower energy, the flip is accepted.
 If flipping it results in a state with energy $\Delta E$ higher, we accept the flip with probability corresponding to $e^{-\beta\Delta E}$.
 Else, the flip is reversed.

 We compile the algorithm in \texttt{C++} enabling \texttt{-O2} optimization \footnote{The \texttt{-O2} optimization scheme varies between \texttt{C++} compiler flavors but generally avoid execution speed versus memory trade-offs.
 For Gnu \texttt{C++}, details of \texttt{-O2} optimization may be found here: \href{https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html}{https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html}}.
+This was found to be the fastest \texttt{C++} optimization on the CPU.
 To time-optimize the implementation, we construct a sorted map (\texttt{std::map} in \texttt{C++}) from the QUBO where keys are bit indices $q_i$ and values are the list of bit indices the particular bit is connected to and the couplings between them.
 This list is encoded in a \mbox{\texttt{std::vector<std::pair \\<unsigned int, double>>}} where the first element of the pair is the other bit $q_j$ it couples to, and the second element is the $b_{ij}$ coupling between them.
 As a bit flip requires us to only compute the energy difference due to it, this organization streamlines the lookup of the relevant bits and couplings.